arnab64/introduction-to-machine-learning-engineering/README.md

 - Assignment-1: (Term paper, no kidding!)
 General survey of learning systems, pick up 3 examples of learning systems of an app/product you use, and come up with how they built a learning system to extract information from a user pipeline and use it to offer best services to the user.
 What would be an ideal report?
 An article covering the business aspects as well as complex technical details explained in a way which should be understandable to a first year undergrad.
 Your report, has to be good as to publish it in WSJ, as well as something you can present to your CEO.

 ### Week-2 : *ML Tasks and approaches: Introduction to ML system design*
-- Classification : Theory, known and unknown applications
-- Regression : Theory, known and unknown applications
-- Clustering : Theory, known and unknown applications
+- Classification, Regression and Clustering : Theory, known and unknown applications
-- How were traditional ML systems designed.
+- How were traditional ML systems designed?
 What were the drawbacks faced?
 The age before deep-learning.
 - ML tasks in the modern world, problems and solutions.
  - Object detection and masking : self driving
  - Question answering and dialogue generation : voice assistants